mardiros/mardiros.github.io/README.md

 It compiles Gherkin scenario to a pytest tests suite using python AST.

-It let you using pytest fixtures inside steps commands.
+It let you use pytest fixtures inside step definitions.

 The documentation is available at: [https://mardiros.github.io/tursu/](https://mardiros.github.io/tursu/).

 ### Blacksmith

-[blacksmith](https://mardiros.github.io/blacksmith/) is a library to build a solid microservices architecture based on REST API in Python 3.
+[blacksmith](https://mardiros.github.io/blacksmith/) is a library to build a solid microservices architecture based on REST API in Python.
 It support both synchronous and asynchronous code based on asyncio.

 It is not an http client, it embed some features like service discovery, metrics,